pchupchu/pchupchu/README.md

 ## I'm Marina, junior frontend developer

 :fire: Completed the "Web Development" course at Practicum by Yandex
-:desktop_computer: learning how to create beautiful and user-friendly pages
+:desktop_computer: Learning how to create beautiful and user-friendly pages
-:dog2: have a bull terrier
+:dog2: Have a bull terrier

 #### :mailbox: If you want to **contact** me: